Measuring GenAI ROI: Why 95% of Projects Fail and How to Fix It

 Why most GenAI projects can't show ROI

 The blocker is rarely the technology.
-The blocker is that nobody measured the workflow before the AI got built.
-The team ships a system, calls it a success, and three months later the CFO asks "what did we save?" — and the only answers available are activity metrics.
+The blocker is that the team ships a system, calls it a success, and three months later the CFO asks "what did we save?" — and the only answers available are activity metrics.
 Hours of usage.
 Demos completed.
 Models deployed.
 None of these are returns.

-Worse, the executives who funded the project expected a 90-day payback on a system that needed six months of operational data to mature.
-The project gets defunded just before it would have started delivering.
+Worse, the expectations and the system are out of phase.
+Leadership expects a return on a calendar that doesn’t match how the system actually matures.
+The project gets defunded before it has a chance to deliver.
 The team writes off AI as overhyped.
 The cycle repeats.

 What actually moves the needle